 The NNT is intuitively understandable by patients and clinicians.
 It is also quantitative, facilitating decision making when selecting among available therapeutic strategies.
 By including a 95% confidence interval (CI) around the observed NNT, the uncertainty in the benefit also can be communicated effectively.

-Other well-established indices of treatment effect are not well suited for this purpose.
-For example, ...
+Other well-established indices of treatment effect are not well suited for ...